-Within the Study Area there are twenty-six (26) parking lots which are unpaved.
+Within the Study Area there are forty (40) parking lots on commercial, industrial and public/semi-public land parcels which are unpaved.
 These are characterized by irregular shaped gravel and dirt surfaces with many depressions.
 The lack of maintenance and the ambient dust conditions of these areas are detrimental to abutting properties and represent an insanitary and unsafe condition.

-5. Excessive Debris.
+Excessive Debris.

-Debris is present in the form of discarded materials in the commercial and industrial areas.
+Debris is present in the form of discarded materials in the commercial and industrial areas and abandoned cars along the U.P.R.R.
+Right-of-Way.
 The vacant land and other structures contain litter to a lesser degree.
 The debris is not only unsightly, but also promotes certain safety hazards.

-Vagrants.
+6. Vagrants.